JCachada/personal-website-dev-old/readme.md

 </h1>

 Clone the repository, and then run "gatsby develop" on the command line while on the repository's folder to play with the development version, or "gatsby build", then "gatsby serve -o" to see the production website.

-You can also visit the deployed version at <a href="https://jcachada.dev">jcachada.dev</a>.